skyvers/Aged-care/readme.md

   ![Repository file](doc_src_img/Chapter2/7.jpg "Repository file")

-This is the End of create and collaboration of the application...!
+You have now successfully created your application and configured it for collaboration!

 ### 3.2.
 Configure your local environment

+For this section, we have chosen to show how to use Eclipse as the development environment, however if you prefer you can use other development environment tools such as IntelliJ, NetBeans, Visual Studio Code etc. However, if you're not completely familiar with these, use Eclipse so that you can follow the steps below.

-Before import your project in Eclipse, you need to download and install Eclipse in your system.
+Before you can import the project into Eclipse, you need to download and install Eclipse in your system.

 #### Download and Install Eclipse and JDK